 Pollan’s work has covered our relationships with the animals and plants that sustain and teach us, and his most recent book is This is Your Mind on Plants, published earlier this year.
 Charles M. Stang, HDS Professor of Early Christian Thought and Director of the Center for the Study of World Religion, served as the respondent to the conversation.

-I should mention that the Harvard Gazette has already published a very good article on the conversation.
+I should mention the very good Harvard Gazette article on the conversation.
 In this space, I hope to speak to the luminescence of being in the room with the conversation.

 Due to the pandemic, the conversation series has been virtual so far.
 I have tapped into these digital conversations every week and taken then up in Diane Moore’s “Weather Reports” class, while others have responded to the series in the weekly fire salons that Williams leads to discuss and debrief the Weather Reports conversations.
 Members of Professor Moore’s class and fire salon participants were invited to sit as the audience to this conversation, the first to be recorded live.
 (Recorded video below.)